Oakland, New Jersey: Economy

 Oakland's downtown shopping area is along Ramapo Valley Road (U.S. Route 202), with the Copper Tree Mall being the borough's largest single retail establishment.

 There are a few industrial parks in Oakland, the biggest of which is off Long Hill Road near the Franklin Lakes border.
 The Oakland-McBride Center is the home of Royle Systems Group and of Topcon Medical Systems's United States operations.

-Russ Berrie and Company, Inc., once headquartered in Oakland, is a major manufacturer of teddy bears and other gift products, including stuffed animals, baby gifts, soft baby toys and development toys as well as picture, candles, figurines and home fragrance products.
-Russ Berrie and Company, since renamed to Kid Brands, has since moved to Wayne and from there to East Rutherford.
+Russ Berrie and Company, Inc., once headquartered in Oakland, was a manufacturer of teddy bears and other gift products.
+The company, since renamed to Kid Brands, moved to Wayne and from there to East Rutherford and is now defunct.

 Parks and recreation

-Recreation is run by an all volunteer nine-member Recreation Commission.
-All members are appointed by the Mayor for a five-year term.
+Recreation is run by an all-volunteer nine-member Recreation Commission.
+All members are appointed by the mayor for a five-year term.
 There are a number of municipal recreational facilities in Oakland.
 The largest is a recreational area located off Oak Street, known to residents simply as the "Rec Field," but formally known as the Alexander Potash Recreation Complex, which is home to nine baseball and softball fields, six tennis courts, a roller hockey rink, basketball courts, and other facilities.

-New Jersey's Ramapo Mountain State Forest is located in Oakland and can be accessed from Skyline Drive just north of its interchange with I-287.
+New Jersey's Ramapo Mountain State Forest is located in Oakland and can be accessed from Skyline Drive just north of its interchange with Interstate 287.

-Camp Tamarack, which was a year round camp operated by the Boy Scouts of America from the late 1920s until the mid-1980s, sits abandoned off of Skyline Drive.
+Camp Tamarack, which was a year-round camp operated by the Boy Scouts of America from the late 1920s until the mid-1980s, sits abandoned off of Skyline Drive.
 The camp ceased all activities and was taken over by the Bergen County park system in 1998.
 Many of the structures in the camp have been torn down, but some remain standing.
 Oakland is the current location of the headquarters of the Northern New Jersey Council.

 The Rec Field is home to the annual carnival and fireworks that take place during the summer.

 Oakland offers a summer camp which runs for six weeks, as well as a "safety camp" for children entering kindergarten at Manito, Dogwood, or Heights.

 Crystal Lake Beach Club is a private beach club open Memorial Day Weekend through Labor Day weekend; purchase of a membership is required to use the site's facilities.

 Holiday Bowl, located on Spruce Street, provides a facility for the high school bowling team, hosts a local league, and rents lanes by the hour.